 In the same vein, think about how many companies are engaging in the political arena.
 This is especially apparent in the current stage of our election cycle.
 Think of all of the corporations that lobby to congress and fund presidential candidates.
 You won’t see local businesses throwing around millions of dollars to sway congressmen and congresswomen to regulate/deregulate or keep tax loopholes open.
 When your money goes to a small business it’s far more likely that what you spend is going to support the employees and operational needs of the organization.

 Please understand, I’m not trying to come across as holier than thou.
-I buy from Amazon, Best Buy, Wegmans and Chipotle.
-But I also love going to Jesse’s BBQ, The Local, Merry Mead Farm, the Perk, Frederick’s Flowers, and many other local establishments.
+I buy from Best Buy, Wegmans and Chipotle.
+But I also love going to Jesse’s BBQ, Northbound, Merry Mead Farm, the Perk, Frederick’s Flowers, and MANY other local establishments.
 The level of attention and care I receive from these establishments makes a meaningful difference to me as a consumer.
 It means not waiting on hold for an hour, getting service with a smile, and employees who remember me.
 That’s what keeps me coming back.
 In today’s world it’s darn near impossible to avoid big box stores, but each purchase we make is an opportunity to make a difference.
 Yes, it matters!!

 If you’re looking for a deeper dive into buying local, please reference this article from Groom + Style.
 They did a nice job dissecting the many ways buying local affects our communities economically, environmentally, and socially.